szabadkai/quarterback/README.md

 | `npm run build` | Produce a production bundle in `dist/` (esbuild minified). |
 | `npm run preview` | Serve the production build locally for smoke testing. |
 | `npm run deploy` | Build and publish `dist/` to the `gh-pages` branch via `gh-pages`. |

+### Optional: Supabase cloud sync
+- Copy `.env.example` to `.env` and set `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`.
+- Create tables/policies from `docs/supabase-schema.sql` (includes shared board table for read-only links).
+- Use the Supabase auth endpoints for email/password signup and session handling; the client is initialized in `src/supabaseClient.js`.
+- In the app header, click **☁️ Cloud Sync** to log in, sign up, and push/pull the current board to Supabase.

 ## Everyday Workflows